Getting Started with Cortex Agent Evaluations

 - Create evaluation datasets from agent logs or manual input

-- Run evaluations across multiple metrics
+- Run evaluations programmatically with

-- Compare different agent configurations
+EXECUTE_AI_EVALUATIONor through the Snowsight UI - Compare different agent configurations

 - Iterate on agent design based on evaluation insights